-Samsung Galaxy Note 8: Our essential wishlist for the Galaxy Note 8
+Samsung Galaxy Note 8: What we want to see on the Galaxy Note 8

-The Samsung Galaxy Note 8 is coming – that’s already been confirmed by the company's top brass.
+Samsung execs have confirmed the Galaxy Note 8 will be coming.
 But what will it look like?
 Here’s what we know about the Samsung Galaxy Note 8's release date, specs, features and price.

-Following Samsung’s epic Galaxy Note 7 fail, there’s no shortage of pressure on the company to get the Galaxy Note 8 right.
-Everyone can agree that the best outcome for the next phone will be that it doesn’t spontaneously combust.
-And with Samsung expected to release its findings about the Galaxy Note 7 imminently, there's a good chance this will all be resolve.
+Following the debacle that was the Galaxy Note 7 and its exploding batteries, there’s no shortage of pressure on the company to get the Galaxy Note 8 right.
+Everyone can agree that the best outcome for the next phone will be that it doesn’t spontaneously combust – and it seems Samsung, having identified the issue last time around, will be doing all it can to prevent that from happening.
 We’re also hoping for impressive hardware, software and design too, of course.

 On the bright side, we’re in the unusually fortunate position of knowing that the Galaxy Note 8 will be released in 2017.
-In a statement about Samsung’s Galaxy Note 7 recall issued in October, the company said that both the Galaxy S8 and Galaxy Note 8 would be released next year.
+In a statement about Samsung’s Galaxy Note 7 recall issued in October 2016, the company said that both the Galaxy S8 and Galaxy Note 8 would be released next year, i.e. 2017.

 So with that in mind, what would we like to see from the Galaxy Note 8?
 Read on to find out all about the upcoming phablet.